devzendo/transputer-macro-assembler/README.md

 Project started 19 April 2018.
 Successful eForth assembly verified 25 June 2018.

-In active development; unfinished; not yet at its first release (as of mid-August 2018).
+In active development; unfinished; not yet at its first release (as of early September 2018).

 Parser, macro expansion, code generation and output of binary file and listing are done.
 Optimally encodes direct instructions into pfix/nfix sequences - especially for forward references where location might not yet be known.